 “The minute I stepped on campus and met with the committee immediately I felt a connection with the people.
 As the day went on I fell more in love with Clemson because of its elite level atmosphere with a family feel,” Franklin said.
 “I would like to thank Dan Radakovich and the entire search committee for their due diligence and dedication to the search.
 I’m looking forward to hitting the ground running and getting to campus to work with my team.”

 “Michaela wowed our search committee with her enthusiasm and organization and she stood out among an extremely impressive pool of candidates,” said Athletic Director Dan Radakovich.
 “I’m confident the future of Clemson volleyball is in great hands given her passion for recruiting and developing student-athletes, as well as her experience competing and coaching at the highest levels of collegiate volleyball.”

-Last season, Iowa finished 19-13 overall with victories over #17 Purdue and #24 Illinois.
+In 2016, Iowa finished 19-13 overall with victories over No. 17 Purdue and No. 24 Illinois.
 Franklin joined Iowa after spending the 2013 season as the head volleyball coach at Green Bay.
-The Phoenix accomplished a 9-5 mark in Horizon League action, and Franklin had four players receive Horizon League honors at the end of the season, including three all-league selections and the conference Freshman of the Year.
+The Phoenix accomplished a 9-5 mark in Horizon League action, and Franklin had four players receive Horizon League honors at the end of the season, including three all-conference selections and the conference Freshman of the Year.
 It was only the second time in Green Bay history three players earned all-league nods and the first time in school history the Phoenix had a freshman of the year and a total of four postseason honorees.